adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 - Add a connector pin for 3.3V to the mosfet section for more isolation?
 That way we can test it without using the MCU?
 - Why are traces same color as ground plane?

-## 4/6/2025 - Exact number of each component on the PCB
+## 4/6/2025 - Exact number (35 total) of each component on the PCB
-- 2 input generic connectors: 1

 - 10 ohm resistor: 1
+- 220ohm resistor: 3
-- 10k ohm resistor: 1
+- 10k ohm resistor: 3
+- 0.1uf capacitor: 1
+- 1uf capacitor: 3
+- 22uf capaacitor: 1
+- 330uf capacitor: 1
+- 470uf capacitor: 1
+- 47uH inductor: 1
+- MBR745 diode: 1
+- in5820 diode: 1
+- 4-input generic connector: 2
+- 3-input generic connector: 2
+- 2 input generic connectors: 8
+- 2-input heater connectors: 2
+- Barell connector: 1
 - CSD.. mosfet: 1
-- 2-input heater connectors: 2
-- MBR745 diode: 1
+- xl1509 buck converter: 1
--
+- esp32: 1

 ## Safety

 - Wall outlet voltage (120V AC or 230V AC) is deadly.